 Highlights at Fortnum & Mason

-Don’t miss the amazing ceilings!
+Be sure to look up at the amazing ceilings!
 Many are as beautiful as those I have seen in stately homes.
 Unless you are unable to climb stairs, give the lifts a miss and really explore this amazing store.
-The staircase at the back of the second floor opens into a beautiful glass domed roof, accented by colourful works of art.
-Most floors have both front and back stairs, and the huge circular staircase to the basement really is something else.

 And Finally, A Cup of Tea